Transit of Venus: Conjunctions

 The orbit of Venus has an inclination of 3.39° relative to that of the Earth, and so passes under (or over) the Sun when viewed from the Earth.
-A transit occurs when Venus reaches conjunction with the Sun whilst also passing through the Earth's orbital plane, and passes directly across the face of the Sun.
+A transit occurs when Venus reaches conjunction with the Sun whilst also passing through the Earth's orbital plane, and so it passes directly across the face of the Sun.
 (Note: Although the inclination between these two orbital planes is only 3.4°, Venus can be as far as 9.6° from the Sun when viewed from the Earth at inferior conjunction.)
 Sequences of transits usually repeat every 243 years, after which Venus and Earth have returned to nearly the same point in their respective orbits.
 During the Earth's 243 sidereal orbital periods, which total 88,757.3 days, Venus completes 395 sidereal orbital periods of 224.701 days each, which is equal to 88,756.9 Earth days.
 This period of time corresponds to 152 synodic periods of Venus.

 A pair of transits takes place eight years apart in December, followed by a gap of 121.5 years, before another pair occurs eight years apart in June, followed by another gap, of 105.5 years.
 Other patterns are possible within the 243-year cycle, because of the slight mismatch between the times when the Earth and Venus arrive at the point of conjunction.
 Prior to 1518, the pattern of transits was 8, 113.5, and 121.5 years, and the eight inter-transit gaps before the AD 546 transit were 121.5 years apart.
 The current pattern will continue until 2846, when it will be replaced by a pattern of 105.5, 129.5, and 8 years.
 Thus, the 243-year cycle is relatively stable, but the number of transits and their timing within the cycle vary over time.
 Since the 243:395 Earth:Venus commensurability is only approximate, there are different sequences of transits occurring 243 years apart, each extending for several thousand years, which are eventually replaced by other sequences.
 For instance, there is a series which ended in 541 BC, and the series which includes 2117 only started in AD 1631.